cluesurf/kick/readme.md

-All `.wav` files are found in the [`./base`](https://github.com/cluesurf/wave/tree/make/base) folder _(but you can get them all by cloning the repo as per these instructions)._
+All `.wav` files are found in the [`./base`](https://github.com/cluesurf/wave/tree/make/base) folder _(but you can get them all by cloning the repo like this):_

 ```zsh
 git clone git@github.com:cluesurf/wave.git